ga4gh/vrs/schema/vrs/def/Terminus.rst

 **Computational Definition**

-An ordered set of co-occurring :ref:`variants <Variation>` on the same molecule.
+The `Terminus` data class provides a structure for describing the end (terminus) of a molecule.
+Structurally similar to Adjacency, but used for describing where a molecule terminates (instead of adjoining another molecule).

 **Information Model**

-Some CisPhasedBlock attributes are inherited from :ref:`Variation`.
+Some Terminus attributes are inherited from :ref:`Variation`.

 .. list-table::
    :class: clean-wrap